 A jewel-encrusted diamond necklace.
 The diamond contains a perfectly preserved snowflake, given by Andres Knightfall from a time spent with his father in the Arctic.
 It holds sentimental value.

 Gaelin - A gift from Andres Knightfall, to whom she'd been engaged for time.
 A perfectly crafted Japanese nihonto-katana, concealed by an artistically prepared sheathe, her initials carved in the hilt.
-The ivory blade is constructed of a Beta-Trion metal, nearly unbreakable and almost infinitely sharp.
-It holds a certain energy-amplifying property, that any energy projected into the blade would be stored, and can then be released in greater quantities, or used to enhance cutting power.
-Having used European style swords her entire life, this one doesn't feel quite as natural in her hands, though most would have no idea, by the way it is used.
+The ivory blade is constructed of a Trion metal, nearly unbreakable and almost infinitely sharp.
+It holds a certain energy-amplifying property, that any energy projected into the blade would be stored, and can then be amplified and released in greater quantities, or alternatively used to enhance cutting power.
+Having used European style swords her entire life, this one doesn't feel quite as natural in her hands.
 There is no particular reason for the name, save that it is an anagram of Galien, the name of her childhood friend and former husband.

 Illumination - Olivier can generate, bend, shift, focus, scatter and generally manipulate light to various degrees and effects.
-Could be anything from a simple night light in the darkness, to a blinding spectacle, or an offensive burst used to inflict damage.
+This could be anything from a simple night light in the darkness, to a blinding spectacle, or an offensive burst used to inflict damage.

-Divine Winds - Gifted with the ability of manipulation of winds and the air around her, limited in scope and power but by what she can conceive.
+Divine Winds - Gifted with the ability of manipulation of all kinds of winds and the air around her, limited in scope and power but by what she can think of.

 At times, she may be bestowed flashes of visions of happenings in the past, elsewhere in the present, or the possible future, in order to show something important or guide toward a particular goal or need.

-As necessary, when normal speed is not enough, or when conventional means of travel will not suffice for making an intended goal, she may be known to teleport, able to cross vast distances, times, or dimensions.
+As necessary, when normal speed is not enough, or when conventional means of travel will not suffice for making an intended goal, she may be known to teleport, able to cross vast distances, times, or even dimensions, instantly.

-There exists about her a protective aura, which provides absolute protection against conventional forms of harm (concussive force & blunt physical trauma, heat, etc), and fairly strong resistance to outside mystical forces (e.g., magic, cosmic powered attacks, pure elementals and gods).
+There exists about her a protective aura, in which she may encase herself, which provides absolute protection against conventional forms of harm (concussive force & blunt physical trauma, heat, etc), and a strong resistance to outside mystical forces (e.g., magic, cosmic powered attacks, pure elementals and gods).
 Though it can still be somewhat disrupted and a sufficiently powered user of these mystical forces could manage to still do harm, it significantly dampens the effect of such things on her, any lesser attacks being completely nullified.
 At the same time, it prevents her from being affected by internal manipulations, distortions and manipulations in things such as reality and time.
+With an added effort, Olivier could extend this aura to others for a period of time, or further enhance its potency to act as a complete barrier to attacks.
 The only true way for it to dissipate would be through her own will or the one who bestowed the gifts upon her in the first place.

-It is possible, through "bargaining," for her to receive further benefits (further strength increase, additional healing, energy boost, etc), though always at a cost considered equivalent to that which is being asked.
-She possesses the capacity to practice in the mystic arts, but even she has professed herself that she lacks the patience to learn magecraft.
+It is possible, through "bargaining," for her to receive further benefits (further strength increase, additional healing, energy boost, etc), though these generally come at a cost considered equivalent to that which is being asked, at present or in the future or past.
+She possesses the capacity to practice in the mystic arts, but she has professed herself that she lacks the patience to learn magecraft.